p-hsu/P.Hsu_Portfolio/README.md

 ## Credit

 * Original HTML and CSS code referenced are owned by © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand
-* images used are free generic images found using Google
+* Project link background images used are free generic images found using Google